jimutt/svelte-pick-a-place/README.md

 ### Example usage with Javascript API in legacy app:

-Include IIFE build and stylesheet from unpkg, use the "-legacy" suffixed JS file if you need IE11 support and don't mind the larger file size:
+Include IIFE build and stylesheet from unpkg, use the "-legacy" suffixed JS file if you need IE11 support and don't mind the much larger file size:

 ```html
 <link rel="stylesheet" href="https://unpkg.com/svelte-pick-a-place@latest/dist/pick-a-place.css" />